uriel1998/muna/README.md

 ### Standalone

-`muna.sh [-q] URL`
+`muna.sh [-q | --loud] URL`

 * -q : If run standalone, it will return nothing to STDOUT except for the unredirected URL.
 Some error messages may print to STDERR.
+This is now the default behavior, but retaining this switch will do nothing.
+* --loud : If run standalone, will output verbose stuff.

 ### As a function